Start Running with the ChiWalk-Run Training Program

 3. Aerobic and Cardio Capacity

-I’ll address each of these at more length.
+See The 3 Key Focuses for Beginner Runners for these explained at more length.
 When you combine ChiWalking and ChiRunning, you will not tax your system too quickly, and you will build the necessary skills, strengths and flexibility safely and over time.

 The Walk/Run program we propose is not for the long term.
 The goal of our Walk/Run program is to get you running consistently.
 You can always continue using Walk/Run for as long as you want; however, there are many good reasons to work towards running consistently for your workouts.
 Walk/Run is for the beginning stages of getting into a consistent running program, to where you can run without stopping for 1-3 miles (whatever works for you).
 After that we suggest you increase your running by adding additional running time.